stencila/stencila/README.md

 ### Installing

 Head on over to the [releases page](https://github.com/stencila/stencila/releases) for instructions on installing the Stencila package for R or Python.
+At this stage, builds are only available for Linux 64 bit.
+If you are on a different operating system you can try building one of the packages yourself (instructions below).
+We have successfully built the R package on Windows 7 and hope to make this, and an OS X build, part of our regular build set soon.

+Alternatively, you can use one of the Docker images: [`stencila/ubuntu-14.04-python-2.7`](https://hub.docker.com/r/stencila/ubuntu-14.04-python-2.7/) or [`stencila/ubuntu-14.04-r-3.2`](https://hub.docker.com/r/stencila/ubuntu-14.04-r-3.2/) (see [docker/README.md](docker/README.md) for more..)

 Stencila components are placed in a "store" on your machine.
 The default Stencila store is `~/.stencila` but you can use other store directories and specify them in a semicolon separated list in an environment variable `STENCILA_STORES`.

 ### Building